-This hypothesis examines the nuanced ways societal and cultural constructs influence gendered perceptions of educational and experience barriers, shedding light on how these perceptions perpetuate gender disparities in career advancement.
+This hypothesis examines the nuanced ways societal and cultural constructs influence gendered perceptions of educational and experience barriers, shedding light on how these perceptions perpetuate in gender disparities career advancement.
 Understanding these dynamics helps identify targeted strategies to mitigate the impact of such barriers, fostering a more equitable professional environment for all genders.